RadyaMikola22/final-project-DE/README.md

 6. Run `make metabase`
 7. Wait until all container are ready, especially with the airflow container.
 8. Open the airflow on your favorite browser http://localhost:8081/
-9. Run the DAG `Spotify: Music Listener Behavior`
+9. Run the DAG `Spotify: Music Listener Behavior`.
-10. After the task running succesfully, you can go to the http://localhost:3000/ on your favorite browser
+10. After the task running succesfully, you can go to the http://localhost:3000/ on your favorite browser.
 11. Visualize the data.

 ## Data Pipeline Summary